jrosebud/jrosebud.github.io/lesson12/slides/slides.md

 #FEWD - Forms & Inputs

-###Instructor Name

-Instructors current role.
+Because at some point, you need to ask users to give you data, right?

 ---

-##Agenda

----

 ##Forms

-How we can get data from users.
+Forms are how we can get data from users.

 ![](../../img/unit_2/forms.png)